Mission, Majors, and Objectives

 The Department of Exercise and Sport Science prepares students for a variety of careers in physical education, sport administration, and health and wellness.
 Courses are taught by Christian professors who address the moral and ethical issues in health competitive environments.

 The physical education, sport administration, and health and wellness programs at Judson University provide experiences that meet the needs and interests of students.
 These include acquiring and refining physical skills, developing knowledge, and fostering attitudes conducive to lifetime participation in physical activity.
-Wellness concepts and applications are presented from a stewardship approach balancing all the wellness components.
+Fullness concepts and applications are presented from a stewardship approach balancing all the wellness components.

 The department offers a bachelor of arts degree in secondary physical education, K-12 physical education specialist, exercise and sport science with concentrations in sport administration and health and wellness.